TYLERSFOSTER/Graph-HNSW/README.md

 ### Next TODOs:

 - Write the `simplex_search.Bot.run` method.
+	- Need to decorate all simplicial sets attached to  the tower with downstairs images.
+This will aid in running the fiber-centeric search iteratively.
 - Do some more aggressive testing of `simplex_search.Bot.raw`.

 ## Some key ideas